-Mass messaging and group messaging are similar in that you can send multiple people the same text message simultaneously.
+Mass text messaging and group messaging are similar in that you can send multiple people the same text message simultaneously.
 But, there are key differences.
 Textline’s group messaging feature allows businesses to send SMS messages back and forth with a group of contacts.
 Group messaging is a many-to-many approach that keeps all recipients and their replies in a single text thread.
 On the other hand, mass messaging is a one-to-many approach in which all replies start one-on-one conversations with a business.

 To send a group message in Textline, start a conversation and add up to 10 contacts.
 Everyone in this conversation will be able to send texts and see all messages in the group.
 You will also be able to claim existing group conversations, transfer to another team member, and resolve conversations as usual.